Houston Downtown Walking Tours

 - We’ll walk through the reconstructed Duncan General Store from Egypt, Texas in 1878.
 This is closed on Monday.

-The tour runs west and east across downtown Houston.
-The second half of the tour takes us through a myriad of food courts in the underground tunnels, the observation decks on the 59th and 58th floors of the Wells Fargo Plaza, skybridges, and the Julia B. Ideson Library from 1924 which is on the National Register of Historic Places.
+The second half of the tour goes through the underground Red Tunnel Loop.
+It takes us under six different buildings, sidewalks, and streets by several restaurants, the observation decks on the 59th and 58th floors of the Wells Fargo Plaza, and the Julia B. Ideson Library from 1924 that is on the National Register of Historic Places.
+The Ideson Library is currently closed on Sunday and Friday.

 Tour E – This tour focuses on historic buildings of Houston’s first 100 years of 1836 to 1936.
 It is mostly an outdoor walk.
 It is largely along Main and Travis streets and Congress, Commerce, and Franklin streets.
 Most of the tour is north of Texas Street.
 This tour goes into a few tunnels, but it does not have to utilize the tunnels.
 When available, we will go into buildings.